Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 par(mfrow=c(1,1),mai = c(1.02, 0.82, 0.82, 0.42),mgp=c(3,1,0))
 ```

-## Determinantal Point Process with A Gaussian Kernel Simulation Study $2$
+## Determinantal Point Process with a Gaussian Kernel Simulation Study $2$

-We illustrate the code and plots for our second determinantal point Process with a Gaussian Kernel (dppG) in this simulation study 2 (SS2).
+We illustrate in this Section the code and plots for our second determinantal point Process with a Gaussian Kernel (dppG) experiments in the simulation study 2 (SS2).
-Again we start from the generation of the artificial data from the dppG with the settings applied in the section $6.2$ of the paper, that is, $\tau = 100, \sigma = 0.05$.
+Again we start from the generation of the artificial data from the dppG with the settings applied in the Section $6.2$ of the paper, that is, $\tau = 100, \sigma = 0.05$.

 ``` r
 ## Generate from dppG